-- Within your table read the seven quotes from Coherence and circle the one you like the best. - Go around the table and see who selected which quotes.
+- Within your table read the seven quotes from Coherence and circle the one you like the - Go around the table and see who selected which quotes. - As a group discuss what 'accountability' means and what resonates.

 COHERENCE...
 The shared depth of understanding about the nature of the work.